iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 For more details on how to use the Control Center with a module, refer to :ref:`control_center_tutorial`.

-When testing with the flight controller, the pins of the 8108 must be connected to the appropriate output pins of the flight conroller.
-The exact position or labeling of the output pins on your flight controller will vary depending on the specific flight contoller you are using, refer to the flight controller's documentation for more information.
+When testing with the flight controller, the pins of the 8108 must be connected to the appropriate output pins of the flight controller.
+The exact position or labeling of the output pins on your flight controller will vary depending on the specific flight controller you are using, refer to the flight controller's documentation for more information.
 The top pin of the 8108, shown below with a white wire attached to it, should be connected to the signal output pin on your flight controller that is sending throttle commands.
 The bottom pin of the 8108 should be connected to ground.
 For this specfic example using a Pix32, the signal pin was attached to MAIN OUT 1 on the Pix32 when using Standard PWM, and AUX OUT 1 when using DSHOT (see the warning below for more details on
 DSHOT hardware setup).

 .. warning:: If you are using DSHOT and certain flight controllers, including Pixhawks, **you may need to use a different set of outputs than when using Standard PWM.
-These outputs maybe labeled as AUX or FMU PWM**.
+These outputs may be labeled as AUX or FMU PWM**.
     This is because not all outputs on all flight controllers support using DSHOT.
 See the `Mixing ESC Protocols <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ section of the Arducopter DSHOT setup instructions and the `PX4 DSHOT documentation <https://docs.px4.io/master/en/peripherals/dshot.html#wiring-connections>`_ for more details.
-    Refer to your flight controllers documentation for details on what protocols its outputs support.
+    Refer to your flight controller's documentation for details on what protocols its outputs support.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/flight_controller_wires.jpg
     :align: center